Conflict in the workplace, is inevitable, as employees have different goals, are from different backgrounds and reasons differently.

 Let us examine some ways in which conflicts can be handled, in workplaces:

-Agreement: The two parties have to carry out an action which shows that, the conflict has been resolved, by either shaking each other, or, hugging each other, to show that the dispute between them is over.
+The two parties have to carry out an action that shows that, the conflict has been resolved, by either shaking each other, or, hugging each other, to show that the dispute between them is over.

 When you understand that, conflict resolution, is inevitable and you are able to come to terms with how to handle such, in an environment of compassionate understanding, it opens pathways for stronger and better relationships.